kyivin/kyivin.github.io/pricing_plan.md

 lang: en
 ---

-Select the number of people who are going to attend the tour as the price depends on it.
+Select the number of people who are going to attend the tour as the price of one day per one person depends on it.

 <div id="range"></div>